-In recognition of the fundamental importance of public engagement in the GSP development process, the MGA Board established a GSP Advisory Committee selected from a well-qualified pool of community-member applicants representing groundwater users and stakeholders in the Basin.
-The 13 members represented: Agricultural, Business, Environmental Uses, Institutional Users, Small Water Systems, and Water Utility Rate Payers.
-Between October 2017 and June 2019, the GSP Advisory Committee convened in 20 formal meetings, additional orientation sessions, enrichment sessions, and technical working groups.
-They worked collaboratively in an open and public process to deliberate based on scientific data regarding current and projected basin conditions.
-The Committee provided the Board with recommendations on how to address key policy issues required by SGMA and their recommendations directly informed Sustainable Management Criteria developed for each sustainability indicator.
+Plan development was a collaborative effort among the member agencies and technical consultants, and was informed by input from resource management agencies, community members, and stakeholders.
+In recognition of the fundamental importance of public engagement, the MGA Board established a GSP Advisory Committee and selected 13 members representing Basin water users and uses including Agricultural, Business, Environmental Uses, Institutional Users, Small Water Systems, and Water Utility Rate Payers.
+GSP Advisory Committee meetings were open to the public and comments were incorporated into the planning process.
+Between October 2017 and June 2019, the Advisory Committee convened 20 formal meetings, additional orientation sessions, enrichment sessions, and technical working groups.
+Based on an open and public process, the Committee provided recommendations on how to address key policy issues required by SGMA.